piterPR/AccessVerifier/README.md

-## Structure of repository
+# Access Verifier
-.github -> pipelines for pylint checker app ->
+Application to verify IP addresses from selected AWS regions

-# App
+## Setup
-To run app locally, choose one of two ways (using venv or docker)
+To run app locally, choose one of two ways (using venv or docker/podman)

 Using venv:
 ```